xxx/placeholder_image/README.md

 rmagick - `sudo gem install rmagick`

-HTML-safe strings, which means either using Rails 3, or the [rails_xss](https://github.com/rails/rails_xss) if you're on Rails 2.
+HTML-safe strings, which means either using Rails 3, or the [rails_xss](https://github.com/rails/rails_xss) plugin if you're on Rails 2.

 INSTALLATION
 ============